Toasting (Jamaican music)

 Toasting (rap in other parts of the Anglo Caribbean) or deejaying is the act of talking, usually in a monotone melody, over a rhythm or beat by a deejay.
 It can either be improvised or pre-written.
-Toasting developed in Jamaica, before taking up that name and being part of the sound system era.
+Toasting developed in Jamaica as part of the country's sound system culture before becoming widely known by that name.
 A similar sound is found in mento and now can be heard over musical styles including ska, reggae, dancehall, dub, grime, hip-hop, soca and bouyon music.
 The combination of singing and toasting is known as singjaying.

-In the late 1950s in Jamaica, one of the first Selector, also being a promoter optimized of using a mic and to entertain an audience while playing records was Count Matchuki.
-He conceived the idea for being comically entertaining from listening to commercial ads and disc jockeys on American radio stations etc. He would create and come up with comical phrases also doing African American jive over the music while selecting and playing R&B music.
-Deejays like Count Machuki working for producers would play the latest hits on traveling sound systems at parties and add his vocals to the music.
-These talks consisted of comedy, boastful commentaries, half-sung rhymes, rhythmic chants, squeals, screams and rhymed storytelling.
+In the late 1950s, Count Matchuki, one of Jamaica's first selectors, used a microphone to entertain audiences while playing records.
+He drew inspiration from commercial advertisements and disc jockeys on American radio stations, incorporating comedy into his performances.
+Early Jamaican deejays drew inspiration from the jive-talking style of southern American R&B radio disc jockeys, incorporating boasts, catchphrases, rhyming, and shouted interjections into their performances.
+Deejays such as Count Matchuki performed over records played on traveling sound systems, adding improvised vocals to entertain audiences.